gmail unsubscribeemail managementproductivity

 Compliance: Technically CAN-SPAM compliant

-User experience: Frustrating - takes 2-5 minutes, often uses dark UX patterns
+User experience: Frustrating, takes 2-5 minutes, often uses dark UX patterns

 Processing time: Immediate to 10 days

-Type 4: Survey Unsubscribe (Very Annoying)
+Type 4: Survey unsubscribe (very annoying)

 How it works:

-• May have multiple pages to navigate
+• May have multiple pages to get through

-• Sometimes deliberately hides final "Unsubscribe" button
+• Sometimes deliberately hides the final "Unsubscribe" button

 • May offer "discounts" or "fewer emails" instead